What if you want to adjust the JAR file of one of your dependencies before you use it?

 • A relative path.

 Gradle uses the absolute path as the location of the output artifact.
-For example, if the input artifact is an exploded WAR, then the transform action can call TransformOutputs.file() for all jar files in the WEB-INF/lib directory.
+For example, if the input artifact is an exploded WAR, the transform action can call TransformOutputs.file() for all JAR files in the WEB-INF/lib directory.
 The output of the transform would then be the library JARs of the web application.

 The output artifacts replace the input artifact in the transformed variant in the order they were registered.
-For example, if the configuration consists of the artifacts lib1.jar, lib2.jar, lib3.jar, and the transform action registers a minified output artifact <artifact-name>-min.jar for the input artifact, then the transformed configuration consists of the artifacts lib1-min.jar, lib2-min.jar and lib3-min.jar.
+For example, if the configuration consists of the artifacts lib1.jar, lib2.jar, lib3.jar, and the transform action registers a minified output artifact <artifact-name>-min.jar for the input artifact, then the transformed configuration consists of the artifacts lib1-min.jar, lib2-min.jar, and lib3-min.jar.

 build.gradle.kts